espm-157/climate-template/README.md

 - `README.md` this file, a general overview of the repository in markdown format.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.
-- `<REPO-NAME>.Rproj` Optional, an R-Project file created by RStudio for it's own configuration.
-Some people prefer to `.gitignore` this file.
+- `climate-template.Rproj` an R-Project file created by RStudio for it's own configuration of the repo files.
+Some people prefer to `.gitignore` this file, it is optional for team repos to ignore or commit their own `<REPO-NAME>.Rproj` file.

 ### Infrastructure for Testing